cole-titze/computer-setup/Rpi/README.md

 ```
 # Database Deployment
 + This is not a polished process.
 Automating deploying mssql server to arm devices is not ideal, so most of this process is manual.
-+ Connect to deployment server and update password and run:
++ Connect to deployment server and update password in command and run:
 ```
 sudo docker pull mcr.microsoft.com/azure-sql-edge:latest sudo docker run --cap-add SYS_PTRACE -e 'ACCEPT_EULA=1' -e 'MSSQL_SA_PASSWORD=<YOUR PASSWORD>' -p 1433:1433 --name azuresqledge -d mcr.microsoft.com/azure-sql-edge
 ```
-+ Connect to the database from Azure Data Studio (server name is your pi's ip not port is needed)
++ Connect to the database from Azure Data Studio (server name is your pi's ip no port is needed)
 + Run the deploy script from the nhl-database repository
 + TODO: Backup process